 Once the carburetor is set to its standard setting, fine-tune the settings:

 - Adjust “L” low-speed screw: Start the saw and let the chainsaw idle.
-Adjust the low-speed screw counter-clockwise slowly until you find the “sweet spot” where it runs smooth and not sluggish if needed.
+Adjust the low-speed screw counter-clockwise slowly until you find the “sweet spot” where it runs smoothly and not sluggish if needed.

 - Adjust “LA” idle screw: Next, while the chainsaw is idle, make sure the chain is not moving.
 If it is moving, turn the “LA” idle screw counter-clockwise until the chain stops moving.
 Then continue to turn it counter-clockwise 1/4 turn further.